 A big fan of Game of Thrones?
 Live out your own medieval fantasy (albeit a much gentler one) in Sunset Park this October.

 Enjoy historical reenactments, jousting tournaments, informative talks, authentic medieval-inspired food, plus period arts and artisans, including a real blacksmith!
 Come in costume and join the fun with the whole family.

-Getting In: Admission to the Age of Chivalry Renaissance Festival is separately ticketed and is not included with the Las Vegas Explorer Pass®.
+Getting In: Admission to the Age of Chivalry Renaissance Festival is separately ticketed and is not included with the Go Las Vegas Pass®.
 For more information about this event and to purchase tickets, please visit the event website.

 Motley Brews’ Downtown Brew Festival

 Clark County Amphitheater